SunSpecOrangeButton/pyoblib/docs/source/index.rst

 Welcome to pyoblib's documentation!
 ===================================

+The Orange Button Python Library, also called, pyoblib, provides functions to interact and work with the SunSpec Orange Button Taxonomy and provides capabilities that simplify working with Orange Button data.
-pyoblib simplifies working with SunSpec Orange Button data by providing capabilities to work with the taxonomy.
-This project is being actively developed and is not yet ready for use production use.
+This project is being actively developed and is not yet ready for production use.

 .. only: not latex